Global Registration of Medical Devices and IVDs

 - National registration: Some EU member states may require additional national registration for certain categories of medical devices.
 For example, in Germany, some medical devices require additional registration with the Federal Institute for Drugs and Medical Devices (BfArM).

-What is the process for medical device registration in the EU?
+What is the process for medical device and IVD registration in the EU?

 The process for medical device registration in the EU depends on the risk classification of the device.
 The risk classification of a device determines the level of scrutiny that the device will undergo during the registration process.